Programs and Equipment I Use

 - File manager

-- ranger.
+- lf.
+In most of my older videos, I'm using ranger which was the original model for lf, albeit written in Python and somewhat sluggish.
 I use file managers less and less nowadays and usually pull one up merely for illustration in videos.

 - Mail client

 - mutt .
 I keep all my mail offline with isync.
 Setting up the perfect terminal-based offline email system can be difficult, so I made mutt-wizard for you and me to make it easy.